 Remember to Keep It Clean

 Here’s an important reminder before you begin.
-No matter what wine recipes you plan on making, remember to use sanitized bottles throughout the process.
+No matter what wine recipes you plan on making, remember to use sanitized bottles throughout the wine making process.

 But don’t just stop at the bottles!
 Every tool or tube you use should be sanitized every time you use it.